Enterprise-CMCS/macpro-quickstart-serverless/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.production.md

-## Release to T128 (DEMO)
+## Release to Production

-This Pull Request affects a release from t128b to t128.
+This Pull Request affects a release from val to production.

 #### Closed Issues in this release